Freemasonry, Mass Formation Psychosis & The Lab Leak Theory | With Harrison Smith & Chase Geiser

 And then there were instances of people reporting on their neighbors for not following like mask policy or calling the authorities when someone wasn't wearing a mask in a public place.

-Like, really silly stop.
+Like really silly stuff.

-Just like he was just rubbing it in your face that he was wearing a mask, and you're a dumbass if you don't have it over your nose, right?
+Just like he was just rubbing it in your face that he was wearing a mask and you're a dumbass if you don't have it over your nose, right?

-And like obviously all of the data shows that the masks, unless you're wearing like an N95, didn't work.
+And like, obviously, all of the data shows that the masks, unless you're wearing like an N95, didn't work.

-And it was public information at the time, and the like the cognitive dissonance just blew my mind.
+And like the cognitive dissonance just blew my mind.

-Um we struggle with that.
+You know, we struggle with that.

 It goes even further than that, I think.

-And I was reading a uh good book.
+And I was reading a good book.

-I I don't know, I don't know if I could find the um the title of it now, but it was about a KGB defector who actually came over to the uh British and and American side during the cold war, and it was his story, he wrote it, and he was talking about you know what it's like having your wife as an informant, right?
+I don't know if I could find the title of it now, but it was about a KGB defector who actually came over to the British and American side during the Cold War.

 Because your wife valued her relationship with the state more than her relationship with you.

-And there's almost this inverse thing of what we would think uh we even saw it during January 6th, kids testifying against their father and sending him away for six decades.
+We even saw it during January 6th: kids testifying against their father and sending him away for six decades.

 There's a guy that went to jail for 60 years because his children testified against him.

-And so there's this weird inverse where they go, the the more despicable thing you do, the more you are sacrificing, the more virtuous you are.
+And so there's this weird inverse where they go, the more despicable thing you do, the more you are sacrificing, the more virtuous you are.

-It's like that's how committed I am.
+It's like, that's how committed I am.

 I have to turn my parents.